AnnaWijetunga/AnnaWijetunga.github.io/_posts/2020-03-13-javascript_project_fixit.markdown

 **Why a home maintenance app?**

-As home owner, there are more projects than days of the year - most of which aren't urgent but do need attention.
+As a home owner, there are more projects than days of the year - most of which aren't urgent but do need attention.
 Say hello to Fixit, a home maintenance app designed for renters or owners to track what needs to be attended to around the home.

 **Language and skills implemented**